 A critical step in creating a supportive culture around mental health is to properly train management in recognizing the signs of mental illness, excessive workplace stress, workplace bullying and burnout.
 Consider standardizing a procedure for managers to follow when mental health situations present themselves so employees have a consistent experience as they are directed to resources.

 Today, it is imperative that employers prioritize their employees’ mental health and wellbeing by creating a supportive environment, reducing stigma, making help accessible and training management to connect employees with mental health resources.
 By promoting helpful programs and communicating openly and honestly with your employees, your organization should be able to create a culture that supports employee wellbeing.

 We’re here to help

-Walsh Duffield has a team of Corporate Wellbeing Consultants dedicated to helping keep your employees safe and well.
+Walsh Duffield is dedicated to helping keep your employees safe and well.
 Check out our video resource library for a variety of wellbeing and mental health specific content that has been created with your employees in mind.

-For more information on how to integrate mental health into your organization’s culture, contact our team of Corporate Wellbeing Consultants.
+For more information on how to integrate mental health into your organization’s culture, contact our Corporate Wellbeing Team.